Damocles-fr/PPJF/README.md

 ---
 ### -Update- for Optional : Jellyfin Service Automation, Start and stop.
 Cleaner solution, no console popup window, multi browser auto-install, possibility for custom .bat at launch, notification etc..  :
-- Standalone and replace Steps 13.
+- Standalone and/or replace Steps 13.
 14. 15.
 16. 17. that are for manual installation of an older version of JellyfinServiceAutomation
 - Download and follow the instruction from the Readme in : [WIP.JellyfinServiceAutomation.zip](https://github.com/Damocles-fr/PPJF/releases/tag/v1.0)
 ---